Germany and Brazil join forces on climate change action

 | BRASILIA

-BRASILIA Germany and Brazil committed themselves on Thursday to a joint stance on climate change, putting the largest economies in Europe and Latin America on the same page ahead of global climate talks in Paris in December.
+BRASILIA Germany and Brazil committed on Thursday to a joint stance on climate change, a move that puts the largest economies in Europe and Latin America on the same page ahead of global climate talks in Paris in December.

 "We agreed on common actions to deal with one of the most important challenges of the 21st Century," Rousseff said.